 The Dutch prefer to start their year with a refreshing splash (and probably hypothermia).
-Each year, hundreds of Dutchies make their way to the beach at Scheveningen, and charge into the freezing waters for the traditional New Year’s Dive.
+On the first day of each year, hundreds of Dutchies make their way to the beach at Scheveningen and charge into the freezing waters for the traditional New Year’s Dive.

 How often have you daydreamed about celebrating the New Year by jumping into a freezing ocean, possibly leading to hypothermia, before having a warm bowl of pea soup?

 Well, you can stop dreaming.
-Simply head to the not-so-tropical beach of Scheveningen on January 1st 2022, for the ultra-traditional New Year’s Dive.
+Simply head to the not-so-tropical beach of Scheveningen on January 1 of each year, for the ultra-traditional New Year’s Dive.

 What is the New Year’s Dive?

-On January 1 1965, the Nieuwjaarsduik began when local Scheveningen resident and ex-canal swimmer Meneer van Scheijnde, and seven other human beings (we suspect they were half-penguin), willingly jumped into the freezing water to celebrate the New Year.
+On January 1 1965, the Nieuwjaarsduik began when local Scheveningen resident and ex-canal swimmer Jan van Scheijndel, and seven other human beings (we suspect they were half-penguin), willingly jumped into the freezing water to celebrate the New Year.

 The organisation provides trained lifeguards, a ridiculously comfortable orange UNOX winter hat, and a bowl of warm pea soup.